Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Building blocks of methods for HTE evaluation

 Estimating ITR within a restricted class of functions indexed by the parameters $\beta$ may lead to the estimated optimal rule based on $g(X|\widehat{\beta})$ not attaining the true optimal rule $D_{opt}(X)$.
-However, the hope is that the value loss due to restricting the search space (part of the misspecification error) would be relatively small.
+However, the hope is that the value loss due to restricting the search space (part of the misspecification error) would be relatively small\cite{Zhang2012A}.
 Moreover, an important line of research deals with incorporating in an optimal treatment rule various constraints that may be related to the cost of treatments, side effects or other considerations such as simplicity, feasibility, and interpretability.
 For example, there are methods for estimating ITR that control the rate of adverse events at a pre-specified level\cite{Wang2018, Doubleday2022} or take into consideration cost-effectiveness trade-offs\cite{Xu2022}.
 Another type of constraint can be ensuring ``fairness'' of ITR with respect to certain disadvantaged subpopulations\cite{Ethan2023}.
-One type of constraint imposed on ITR can be that they have a ``simple'' structure that could be easily interpreted by the stake-holders, e.g., a linear function\cite{Wu2022}, a tree \cite{Laber2015A,AtheyWager2021}, a set of decision rules\cite{Zhang2015}, or another type of restricted class of regimens\cite{Zhang2012}.
-For example, Laber and Zhao \cite{Laber2015A} proposed a tree-based procedure for estimating an optimal ITR that uses a value-based splitting criterion: each parent node is split into two daughter nodes by maximizing the purity of the resulting split.
+One type of constraint imposed on ITR can be that they have a ``simple'' structure that could be easily interpreted by the stake-holders, e.g., a linear function,\cite{Wu2022} a tree, \cite{laber2015,AtheyWager2021} a set of decision rules,\cite{Zhang2015} or another type of restricted class of regimens.\cite{Zhang2012} For example, Laber and Zhao \cite{laber2015} proposed a tree-based procedure for estimating an optimal ITR that uses a value-based splitting criterion: each parent node is split into two daughter nodes by maximizing the purity of the resulting split.
 Specifically, for two candidate treatments, the purity measure is an estimator of the value (standardized by the size of the parent node) of the rule that assigns all patients in the left node to one of the treatment options and all patients in the right node to the other.
-While Laber and Zhao used an IPW estimator of the value based on \eqref{eq.value}, Tao, Wang, and Almirall \cite{Tao2018} proposed an improved tree-based procedure with the purity measure based on a doubly robust AIPW estimator of the value associated with an ITR, $D(X)$
+While Laber and Zhao used an IPW estimator of the value based on \eqref{eq.value}, Tao, Wang, and Almirall \cite{Tao2018} proposed an improved tree-based reinforcement learning procedure (T-RL) that applies in more general settings with multiple treatments and multiple decision points to estimate optimal dynamic ITR with the purity measure based on a doubly robust AIPW estimator of the value associated with an ITR, $D(X)$\cite{Zhang2012A}